itversity/mastering-airflow/02_key_concepts_of_airflow.md

 * Airflow Connection details should be encrypted.
 It will be taken care by Airflow Administrators when the Airflow is setup.
 * We will see more appropriate examples in subsequent modules.

-## Manaing Airflow Connections using Airflow CLI
+## Managing Airflow Connections using Airflow CLI

 Let us understand how to manage airflow connections using Airflow CLI.